 Fremont mailed notice of the application to all of its customers on or about November 12, 2014, providing notification of a January 31, 2015, effective date for the proposed rate change.

-On May 7, 2015 the Commission referred this case to the State Office of Administrative Hearings (SOAH) for processing.
+On May 7, 2015, the Commission referred this case to the State Office of Administrative Hearings (SOAH) for processing.

-On June 15, 2015, the SOAH Administrative Law Judge (ALJ) conducted a prehearing conference that established jurisdiction over the case and admitted the following Intervenors: Donald R. Allen, Mary C. Allen, Christine Chartier, James H. Myers, and Marian R. Myers.
+On June 15, 2015, the SOAH Administrative Law Judge (ALJ) conducted a prehearing conference that established jurisdiction over the case and admitted the following intervenors: Donald R. Allen, Mary C. Allen, Christine Chartier, James H. Myers, and Marian R. Myers.
 Commission Staff also participated in this docket.

 On June 19, 2015, the SOAH ALJ issued Order No. 1, setting a procedural schedule for the case.